FerreroJeremy/tadashi/README.md

 #### Linker

 At every passage of the script, the `Linker` compute the new action -new activated switch according sensors- and link it with the previous generated map (the map generated in the previous passage) to feed the neural network.
-Starting from the premise that in a home state n-1 we want to automaticlly execute the command that led to the state n.
+Starting from the premise that in a home state *n-1* we want to automaticlly execute the command that led to the state *n*.
 This postulate can be easily further improved, e.g. multi-label classification.

 #### Deep learning